N-AO5/tech264-docker-kubernetes/kubernetes/README.md

 1. Create a repo for the yaml files
 2. change the nginx scripts to be for nodejs
 3. include my nodejs sparta web page image
-4. for the deploy file
+4. for the **deploy file** - defines the desired state of your pods
+5. the app db needs to be seeded so the cmd must be added at the end, along with an npm start

 ```
 ---
 # YAML is case sensitive